dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 - (no right): If no permission is defined for a certain group of users, these users cannot view any resources/values.
 - `RV` _restricted view permission_: Same as `V`, but if it is applied to an image, the image is shown with a reduced resolution or with a watermark overlay.
 - `V` _view permission_: The user can view a resource or a value, but cannot modify it.
-- `M` _modifiy permission_: The user can modify the element, but cannot mark it as deleted.
+- `M` _modify permission_: The user can modify the element, but cannot mark it as deleted.
 The original resource or value will be preserved.
 - `D` _delete permission_: The user is allowed to mark an element as deleted.
 The original resource or value will be preserved.
 - `CR` _change right permission_: The user can change the permission of a resource or value.
 The user is also allowed to permanently delete (erase) a resource.

 Every right of this row includes all previous rights.

-### Defining permissions with the &lt;permissions&gt; element
+### Defining permissions with the `<permissions>` element

 The `<permissions>` element defines a _permission ID_ that can subsequently be used in a [permissions attribute](#using-permissions-with-the-permissions-attribute) of a `<resource>` or `<xyz-prop>` tag.